Luxury villas, designer labels: jailed Mexico union boss' U.S. oasis

 Prosecutors are focusing on funds they say were diverted from union accounts, and on how Gordillo managed to amass millions of dollars worth of property.

-Two of Gordillo's Coronado Cays neighbors, who asked not to be named to keep a low profile given the scandal, said she was often seen with a security detail.
+Two of Gordillo's Coronado Cays neighbours, who asked not to be named to keep a low profile given the scandal, said she was often seen with a security detail.
 This caused alarm.

 "She shows up with her bodyguards in bulletproof vests and displaying semi-automatic weapons, you know that's a very real consideration," said one of three full-time residents in the cul-de-sac.
 "She has a driver, a maid, a chef, a personal assistant and her cleaning staff, and three or four bodyguards - they all show up and there's no more parking."